Andreas-Hjortland/ngxs-message-plugin/README.md

 transparently handled.
 Here you can also see that we are using the `KNOWN_ACTION` injection token to help the host deserialize the actions since we are using `instanceof` in the [`counter.state.ts`](projects/testapp/src/app/counter/counter.state.ts)

-To start the test app, just check out the project, install dependencies using `npm install` and start it using `npm run`
+To start the test app, just check out the project, install dependencies using `npm install` and start it using `npm start`

 ## Known issues, limitations and potential improvements